 - ½ cup water

 - 1 tablespoon beet juice per 1 cup green papaya (adjust according to size of your papaya)

 - Peel and chop 1 green papaya into small pieces.

 - In a small saucepan, combine water and honey.
 Bring to a low boil and then let it simmer for 10 minutes.

-- Add fruit and mix well.
-Simmer covered for another 8-10 minutes.
+- Add fruit, mix well and cover with a lid.
+Simmer for another 8-10 minutes.

-- In an airtight container add the fruit mixture along with beet juice.
+- Add the fruit mixture and beet juice to an air-tight container.
 Once cool, put in refrigerator overnight.

 - The next day, put the fruit in your dehydrator until fully dried.

-- Store this until you’re ready to use it.
+- Store this in an air-tight container in the pantry until you’re ready to use it.
 Just be sure to macerate it by soaking it in liquid (juice or rum) before using.